danil/rc/emacs.md

         Collapses function definitions in a file to a mere {...}.
     M-x show-subtree
         If you are in one of the collapsed functions, this un-collapses it.
-    M-.
-        If you are in a function call, this will take you to it's definition (thats Meta dot).
-    M-x tags-search ENTER
-        Searches through all you etaged.
-    M-,
-        Jumps to the next occurence for tags-search (Meta comma).
-    M-x tags-query-replace
-        This lets you replace some text in all the tagged files.

 GDB (debugger)
 --------------